ieeeukiyp/ieeeukiyp.github.io/_posts/4th_stem/2023-10-28-stem-symposium-newcastle-2023_conf.md

 # Awards

-The IEEE UK & Ireland Young Professionals is sponsoring Judges' and Audience's Choice awards for "Best Oral Presentation" and "Best Poster Presentation".
+The IEEE UK & Ireland Young Professionals is sponsoring Judges' and Audience's Choice awards for "Best Oral Presentation".
 Each award is up to £100